SpenceKonde/megaTinyCore/megaavr/extras/Ref_PartSelection.md

 ### DA/DB series
 Use the DA or DB series if:
 * Do you really need to ask this?
+The reasons are pretty obvious: They've got more pins, ram, flash and peripherals than other options (and they're more expensive), but they have more errata than DD or tiny2, or EA.
-* You need more pins, flash, or instances of peripherals.
-Only the DB's have OPAMPs, or you just need more flash
+* You need more pins, flash, ram, or instances of peripherals.
+* ADC is 12-bit,
+* If you need or want onchip opamps.
+Only the DB's have OPAMPs.

 ### The EA-series
 The EA series boasts a new and improved ADC, some nice improvements that are hidden from the user but will make Event work better.
 Oh, and RWW flash.
 They should have made the event system changes long ago, this is the bloody obvious solution... and the clock system has regressed back to tinyAVR, EXCEPT IT KEPT THE AWFUL CAL REGISTER OF DX!
 Reading that register description felt like a kick to the groin the first time I saw it.
 I figured that "okay, if we're not getting 24 MHz rated with insane overclockability, we'll at least get the tinyAVR calbyte" - the tinyAVR 2 series could output timing data that would not vary from a quadratic best fit line enough to be seen, and the magnitude of the difference between min and max speed... was about the nominal speed.
 0/1-series could be adjusted to 32 MHz but weren't stable unless extenrnal clock and particularly good decoupling was used running from solid 5v supply.
 The 2-series was generally *stable* at internal 32 MHz and the tuning ran all the way up to 36ish on the high oscillator.